 Guide To Ice Skating In Bozeman, Montana

 A long-beloved sport, ice skating began with sharp fragments of animal bone fitted to the bottoms of boots that glided over the ice.
-In 1572, the first iron skates were made, a game-changer, to say the least!
+In 1572, the first iron skates were made.
+A game-changer, to say the least!
 Today, ice skating remains a favorite winter activity for all ages.

-Bozemanites love their rinks, and for a good reason, they are well maintained, easy to access, full of laughter, and surrounded by mountains.
+Bozemanites love their rinks, and for a good reason.
+They are well maintained, easy to access, full of laughter, and surrounded by mountains.
 There is something both relaxing and exhilarating about the sound of skates on the ice.
 Taking a few turns around the skating rink isn't just for picture-perfect postcards.
 In Bozeman it's a favorite winter pastime.
 Don't worry if you're new to skating, with a few baby steps, a little grace, and a lot of humor, you'll take right off!

 But where should you go for the best skating?
 Bozeman is full of options, including indoor rinks.
 You'll also find some open air rinks in local parks, perfect for stargazing.
 Grab your skates and a hot cocoa for the road, here are our top recommendations for skating fun.